Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Abstract

 \section{Abstract}

-TTheoretical and computational properties of a vector equation $Ax-\|x\|_1x=b$ are investigated, where $A$ is an invertible $M$-matrix and $b$ is a nonnegative vector.
-Existence and uniqueness of a nonnegative solution is proved.
-Fixed-point iterations, including a relaxed fixed-point iteration and Newton iteration, are proposed and analyzed.
-A structure-preserving doubling algorithm is proved to be applicable in computing the required solution, the convergence is at least linear with rate 1/2.
+Theoretical and computational properties of a vector equation $Ax-\|x\|_1x=b$ {are} investigated, where {$A$} is an invertible $M$-matrix and $b$ is a nontrivial nonnegative vector.
+Specifically, A is a structured $M$-matrix of the form $A=\alpha I_n-T_n(a)$ with $T_n(a)$ being a Toeplitz matrix and $\alpha$ a specific scalar.
+Existence and uniqueness of a nonnegative solution is proved from a functional point of view, followed by the computation of the solution and the perturbation analysis of the equation.
+In particular, a structure-preserving doubling algorithm (SDA) is analyzed and proved using a technique distinct from that for the Riccati equations.
+We show that SDA always applies and the convergence rate is at least 1/2.
 Numerical experiments are performed to demonstrate the effectiveness of the proposed algorithms.